 At approximately 30 wk of age, boars (n = 30; 10 boars/treatment group) were placed in individual pens and began receiving daily 2.3 kg of a fortified corn and soybean meal diet (NRC, 2012).
 Beginning at 32 wk of age, boars were individually moved twice weekly to a semen collection pen containing an artificial sow.
 Semen collection training sessions for each boar lasted a maximum of 15 min.
 At 32, 36, 47, 60 and 63 wk of age, boars were evaluated and scored for libido on a five point scale: 1 = boars showed no interest in artificial sow; 2 = slight interest in artificial sow but did not attempt to mount; 3 = mounted the artificial sow but did not display an erection; 4 = mounted artificial sow and displayed an erection, but did not allow semen collection; and 5 = mounted the artificial sow and allowed semen collection (Kozink et al., 2002).
 Beginning at 60 wk of age, collected semen from 9 boars (n = 3 boars/treatment group) was evaluated over the course of two wk (2 collections/wk/boar).

 Semen was collected using the gloved hand technique.
 During collection, semen was filtered (US BAG; Minitube of America, Inc.) to remove the gel.
 Gel-free volume and gel weight were determined gravimetrically using a top-loading balance (Acculab; Minitube of America, Inc.).
-Sperm concentration was determined using a photometer (Spermacue; Minitube of America, Inc.).
+Sperm concentration was determined using a photometer calibrated for boar semen (Spermacue; Minitube of America, Inc.).
 The percentage of sperm displaying motility was subjectively determined by examining spermatozoa using an Olympus phase contrast trinocular microscope (100x) with a heated stage (37ºC) (Olympus America, Inc.).

 Statistical analyses